Bombe: The principle of the bombe

-The bombe identified possible initial positions of the rotor cores and the stecker partner of a specified letter for a set of wheel orders.
+The bombe identified possible initial positions of the rotor cores and the Stecker (plug) partner of a specified letter for a set of wheel orders.
 Manual techniques were then used to complete the decryption process.
-In the words of Gordon Welchman, "... the task of the bombe was simply to reduce the assumptions of wheel order and scrambler positions that required 'further analysis' to a manageable number".
+In the words of Gordon Welchman, "... the task of the bombe was simply to reduce the assumptions of wheel (rotor) order and scrambler positions that required 'further analysis' to a manageable number".

 Structure

 The bombe was an electro-mechanical device that replicated the action of several Enigma machines wired together.
 A standard German Enigma employed, at any one time, a set of three rotors, each of which could be set in any of 26 positions.
 The standard British bombe contained 36 Enigma equivalents, each with three drums wired to produce the same scrambling effect as the Enigma rotors.
 A bombe could run two or three jobs simultaneously.

-Each job would have a menu that had to be run against a number of different wheel orders.
-If the menu contained 12 or fewer letters, three different wheel orders could be run on one bombe; if more than 12 letters, only two.
+Each job would have a 'menu' that had to be run against a number of different rotor orders.
+If the menu contained 12 or fewer letters, three different rotor orders could be run on one bombe; if more than 12 letters, only two.

 In order to simulate Enigma rotors, each rotor drum of the bombe had two complete sets of contacts, one for input towards the reflector and the other for output from the reflector, so that the reflected signal could pass back through a separate set of contacts.
 Each drum had 104 wire brushes, which made contact with the plate onto which they were loaded.
 The brushes and the corresponding set of contacts on the plate were arranged in four concentric circles of 26.
 The outer pair of circles (input and output) were equivalent to the current in an Enigma passing in one direction through the scrambler, and the inner pair equivalent to the current flowing in the opposite direction.

 The interconnections within the drums between the two sets of input and output contacts were both identical to those of the relevant Enigma rotor.
 There was permanent wiring between the inner two sets of contacts of the three input/output plates.
 From there, the circuit continued to a plugboard located on the left-hand end panel, which was wired to imitate an Enigma reflector and then back through the outer pair of contacts.
 At each end of the "double-ended Enigma", there were sockets on the back of the machine, into which 26-way cables could be plugged.

 The bombe drums were arranged with the top one of the three simulating the left-hand rotor of the Enigma scrambler, the middle one the middle rotor, and the bottom one the right-hand rotor.
 The top drums were all driven in synchrony by an electric motor.
 For each full rotation of the top drums, the middle drums were incremented by one position, and likewise for the middle and bottom drums, giving the total of 26 × 26 × 26 = 17,576 positions of the 3-rotor Enigma scrambler.